lovellbrian/lovellbrian.github.io/_posts/2023-10-02-BYODImage.md

  ```console
  wsl --install
  ```
- It will ask for a Linux username and password.
-I suggest you use your UQ credentials.
+ If this command fails, you may already have Ubuntu installed.
+If so, skip to the next command.
+If it asks for a Linux username and password, I suggest you use your UQ credentials.

- Then
+Now install Ubuntu-22.04.

  ```console
  wsl --install --distribution Ubuntu-22.04